- Are you struggling in your relationships with friends, family, teammates, and coaches?

 If you answered yes to any of these questions, you’ll want to talk to us.

 The stigma associated with seeking psychotherapy is intensified for athletes and student-athletes.
 Quite unfairly, athletes are expected to be exceptional and competent in most areas of their lives.
 They fear that even basic acknowledgements of stress will be seen as weaknesses and used against them by teammates, coaches, and the public.
 As a result, many athletes suffer in silence.
 Stress in personal lives can be overwhelming, distracting, and leads to a lower quality of life.
 When coping is not learned, personal suffering continues, and this distress spills into athletic performance.
 Having emotional distress can put athletes at risk for poor sport performance, inability to meet athletic and academic expectations, and injury.

-I counsel student-athletes experiencing:
+We counsel student-athletes experiencing:

-Adjustment to college
+- Adjustment to college

-Balancing athletic, academic, and social demands
+- Balancing athletic, academic, and social demands

-Post high school and college planning
+- Post high school and college planning

-Living in the public eye
+- Living in the public eye